Hip Roof Calculator

 Br = B + 2C

-Angles and roof area
+Roof pitch angle and roof area

-Slope angle.
-The angle is calculated from the roof height H and the horizontal half-span L. The trigonometry of a right triangle is used:
+Roof pitch angle.
+The angle is calculated from the roof height H and the horizontal distance from the eaves to the ridge L. A right triangle is used:

 α = arctan(H / L)